 At Key Biscayne, Miami’s local authorities have made efforts to control the rampant development seen in other parts of Florida, and these have been quite successful.
 Consequently, there are just a few hotels, but lots of good apartment rentals here that will suit most budgets.

-6. Little Havana – Best Area to Stay in Miami for Foodies
+6. Little Havana, where to stay in Miami for Latin American food

-As you can probably guess from the name, Little Havana is a Miami district that first developed as an enclave of Cuban exiles from the Cuban Revolution of 1959.
+As you can probably guess from the name, Little Havana – is set in the west of downtown, is a Miami district that first developed as an enclave of Cuban exiles from the Cuban Revolution of 1959.
 Over time this area has been populated by many other Latin American people.
 These arrivals have brought a rich and vibrant social atmosphere to Little Havana, and today it is one of Miami’s go-to areas for top quality and culture.

 Brickell is an under-the-radar and intriguing place to stay in Miami.
 This central district is the financial heart of the city and lots of banks, and financial institutions have offices here.
 While I financial center might not seem at first glance to be the most inviting of holiday destinations, bear with me because there is a lot going for this part of Miami.